jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2u-article-4.md

-+++
+---
-title=  "Article 4-General Taxes -- Taxes on luxuries" heading=  "Part 2u Article 4"
+title: "Article 4-General Taxes -- Taxes on luxuries"
+heading: "Part 2u, Article 4 Simplified"
+date: 2020-11-23
+image: "/covers/wn.jpg"
-description=  "Taxes on luxuries generally are paid piecemeal.
-In the time and mode of payment they are the most convenient of all taxes" date=  2015-01-09 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2t-article-4" linkbtext=  "part-2t" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2v-article-4" linkftext=  "part-2v" icon=  "/icons/smith.png"
+description: "Taxes on luxuries generally are paid piecemeal.
+In the time and mode of payment they are the most convenient of all taxes"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---